River Piddle: Course and characteristics

 In its upper reaches, the Piddle is a chalk stream flowing south through a steep valley cut into the dip slope of the downland, which is dominated by an agricultural landscape of calcareous grassland pasture and arable fields.
 It rises above the church in Alton Pancras, which was originally named Awultune, a Saxon name meaning the village at the source of a river.

 At Puddletown, 6 mi south of the source, the chalk dips below clay and alluvial sand and gravel geology with a flatter landscape of water-meadows.
 Here, the Piddle turns to follow an east-south-easterly direction 12 mi to Wareham, where it enters Poole Harbour via Wareham Channel.
 This section of the river runs more or less parallel with its bigger neighbour, the River Frome, together forming a broad, open valley divided by a low ridge of heathland.

 Cultural references

 Thomas Hardy was born and raised in a cottage at Higher Bockhampton on the ridge between the Piddle and Frome valleys, and the landscape and villages of the valley were inspiration for many of the places in his stories, including Athelhampton House (Athelhall) and Puddletown (Weatherbury).

 The Piddle Valley was the subject of Ogden Nash's poem Paradise For Sale, published in the New Yorker in 1959.

-River Piddle is also referenced in Quidditch Through The Ages as being the hometown of Quidditch team Puddlemere United.